nbagonoc/RealestatePH_back/README.md

-## Laravel10 JWT Auth
+## RealestatePH using Laravel

-A simple Laravel10 RESTful Backend Auth using JWT's with multiple user roles (user, admin)
+RESTful backend API for RealestatePH using Laravel

 ## How to run locally: